 Planning for fuel and peak season changes

-Plan for fuel and peak season changes by reviewing trends regularly and updating thresholds when needed.
-The U.S. Energy Information Administration can help you monitor fuel context, but your invoice data shows the impact on your store.
+Plan for fuel and peak changes by reviewing trends regularly and updating thresholds when needed.
+The U.S. Energy Information Administration can help you monitor fuel context, but your invoice data shows the real impact on your store.

 How can Rollo help sellers catch shipping surcharge surprises earlier?